A unique gathering space in nature…

 Plot 9 is a space for community gatherings, workshops, therapuetic practices, celebrations and rituals (just not full-on parties).

-Please email Andy if you are interested in booking Plot 9.
-Andy will get back to you (normally within 48 hours) to discuss requirements and make sure it’s a good fit.
+Please contact me if you are interested in booking Plot 9.
+I’ll get back to you (normally within 48 hours) to discuss requirements, check on availability and make sure it’s a good fit.

-Plot 9 is in a residential area right next to a block of flats where Andy lives.
-We are determined not to create any noise nuisance to our neighbours that could jepodise the whole project.
-Many of our neighbours enjoy visiting plot 9 and are supportive of the project.
+Plot 9 is in a residential area right next to a block of flats where I live.
+Music (live and recorded) is ok but must be kept to a minumum after 9pm.
+I am determined not to create any noise nuisance to our neighbours that could jepodise the project.
+Many of my neighbours enjoy visiting plot 9, are very supportive of the project and know me personally.

-We’ve often been asked for a guide to how much to donate for your event so below are suggested amounts but obviously feel free to contribute more if you’d like to help accelerate the improvements mentioned above!
-We also don’t want money to get in the way of events happening, especially if they are nascent or experimental so the bottom line is that if the project is in alignment with our values, we’ll find a way of making it work.
+I’ve often been asked for a guide to how much to donate for your event so below are suggested amounts (obviously feel free to contribute more if you’d like to help accelerate the improvements especially if you are a larger organisation).
+It’s important to state I don’t want money to get in the way of events happening, especially if they are nascent or experimental so the bottom line is that if the project is in alignment with Plot 9’s values, I’ll find a way of making it work.

 Location & Transport